 Many employers in Michigan offer health insurance coverage but Michigan’s mandated coverage for group health insurance doesn’t include vision care for adults.
+If you're looking for vision insurance in Michigan, you'll need to find the best vision insurance companies to choose from.
 Here’s what you’ll need to know when you choose the best vision insurance plan.

 The Best Vision Insurance Companies in Michigan:

 Residents of the Wolverine State have several options for vision care but you may be surprised to learn that your existing coverage may or may not cover common expenses like exams, glasses or contact lenses.
 Many well-known health care programs have a coverage gap for vision care.

 About 15% of Michigan’s 10 million residents are seniors covered by Medicare.
 Parts A and B of Medicare don’t cover routine vision care.
 Purchasing a Medicare supplement or a private-market Medicare Advantage plan may bring coverage but can include other expensive coverages that may not be needed.
 Often, the best option is to purchase a separate vision insurance plan.

 Group insurance plans aren’t required to provide vision care coverage for adults in Michigan and employer-funded self-insurance plans aren’t governed by Michigan’s minimum coverage requirements.
 This means that children may not be covered for vision care in some cases.

 Eye exams are covered as well as low-cost glasses if you qualify for Michigan Medicaid.
 Contact lens exams and contact lenses aren’t covered, however.
 Michigan children under age 19 without health insurance can qualify for MICHILD or Michigan’s Healthy Kids program, both of which provide basic vision care along with several other health care coverages.
 Pregnant women can also qualify for Healthy Kids.
 MICHILD and Healthy Kids are both designed to assist lower-income residents.